datadryad/dryad-app/stash_api/basic_submission.md

-# Doing a basic submission with the Dash API
+# Doing a basic submission and an version update with the Dash API
 The Dash API now enables basic submission.
-More full-featured submission will be coming soon.
 For authentication, it uses an OAuth2 client credentials grant (see [A Guide To OAuth 2.0 Grants](https://alexbilbie.com/guide-to-oauth-2-grants/)).

 This document gives practical information for working with the API in order to submit a dataset.